kgonzale/kgonzale/README.md

 ### Hi there, I'm Kevin 👋

-- I'm a graduate in Computer Science
+- I'm a graduate in Computer Science, currently a fullstack developer in React and C#
 -  I’m currently working on Helios Proxies and Apollo Dashboards
 -  I'm focused on providing tools for sneaker enthusiasts